 Epidural injections may be performed in the cervical, thoracic, lumbar, as well as sacral (caudal) regions.
-Caudal epidural steroid injections may be used for patients with leg pain of sacral origin or in whom direct access to the lumbar region is difficult.
+Caudal epidural steroid injections may be used for patients with leg pain of sacral origin or in whom direct access to the lumbar region is difficult, or not possible due to previous surgery.

 Epidural injections are invasive, have a low risk of adverse effects, and are relatively costly.
-They are most commonly offered as an option in acute radiculopathy as a second-line treatment after prior treatment with NSAIDs, possibly a short course of an oral steroid, and a waiting period of at least 3 weeks with/without other adjunctive treatment measures (exercise, spinal manipulation, etc.).
+They are most commonly offered as an option in acute radiculopathy as a second line treatment after prior treatment with NSAIDS, possibly a short course of an oral steroid (with equivocal evidence of effectiveness), and a waiting period of at least 3 weeks with/without other adjunctive treatment measures (exercise, spinal manipulation, etc.).